Last Updated on January 1, 2021.

 MCompressor by MeldaProduction (Windows, Mac)

-MCompressor isn’t just a simple compression plugin with a couple features, since it allows you to fully customize the shape of the graph which gives you the opportunity to be really creative.
+The MCompressor isn’t just a simple one-dimensional compression plugin; it allows you to fully customize the shape of the graph which gives you the opportunity to be really creative with how the signal gets processed.

-With such a high number of controls and features, it ends up being one of the more versatile compressors out there, especially when comparing it to the majority of free ones.
+With such a high number of controls and features, it ends up being one of the more versatile compressors out there, but this means that the learning curve will be a bit steeper as well.

 It can handle mono, stereo and even 8-channel surround processing which really comes in handy when mixing for films or movies.